casiopea/m-edo/README.md

 ##### Meaning of the status is as follows:
 <dl>
   <dt>osRun</dt>
-  <dd>Execute mumps -run "label^routine" from other console, so it is not useing m-edo that is not exists ^%zmedoProcess node.</dd>
+  <dd>Execute mumps -run "label^routine" from other console, so it is not invoke from m-edo that is not exists ^%zmedoProcess node.</dd>
   <dt>nowRunning</dt>
   <dd>You or other user now executing.
 This process exists ^%zmedoProcess node</dd>
   <dt>pastFinish</dt>
   <dd>m-edo session is abnormal termination, but mumps process is normaly finish.
 Garbage m-edo session in ^%zmedoProcess node</dd>
   <dt>maybeZombie</dt>
-  <dd>m-edo session is abnormal termination, and mumps process is uncontrollable.
+  <dd>m-edo session is abnormal termination, and mumps process is uncontrollable exist.
 It may be Zombie.</dd>
 </dl>

 Kill Zombie process be careful.